Denopia/canonical-k-mer-hash-table/README.md

 * CMake 3.10
 * C++17

-(This program has been tested only on Linux based OS)
+(This program has been tested only on Linux-based OS)

 ## Installation